×

 When we asked people living in Glasgow about club and activities where newcomers can meet others, they responded:

 "Expats in Glasgow can join a variety of clubs and activities, such as sports teams, book clubs, language classes, and art classes.
 Expats can also meet people by attending local events, such as music festivals, art exhibitions, and farmers markets.
-Additionally, many expats find it helpful to join online forums and social media groups related to their interests, as well as attending meetups and networking events," said one expat who made the move to Glasgow.
+Additionally, many expats find it helpful to join online forums and social media groups related to their interests, as well as attending meetups and networking events," remarked one expat living in Glasgow, Scotland.

 What should I bring when moving to Glasgow?